djplaner/canvas-collections/readme.md

 ## Status

 Early exploratory stage.
 - Implementation as a [userscript](https://en.wikipedia.org/wiki/Userscript) for proof of concept purposes.

-- Still a bit flaky due to connection with page events
+    For those of us who don't yet have permission to add Javascript to Canvas.

 ## Functionality